efflux/doc-otobo-dev/content/how-it-works/themes.rst

 .. warning::

-   Do not change the theme files shipped with OTRS, since these changes will be lost after an update.
+   Do not change the theme files shipped with OTOBO, since these changes will be lost after an update.
 Create your own themes only by performing the steps described above.